The Trump campaign embraces Jan. 6 rioters with money and pardon promises

 "By pardoning an untold number of people who committed violent acts, the likelihood of more violence certainly goes up," said Joscelyn.

-Trump's stated promise to act as a "dictator" on day one of his presidency, alongside his description of his political enemies as "vermin," his call for the "termination" of provisions in the Constitution and his claim that unauthorized immigrants are "poisoning the blood" of the country, have led his critics to fear how he will use presidential power.
+Trump's stated promise to act as a "dictator" on Day 1 of his presidency — alongside his description of his political enemies as "vermin," his call for the "termination" of provisions in the Constitution and his claim that unauthorized immigrants are "poisoning the blood" of the country — have led his critics to fear how he will use presidential power.

 And while the pardon represents an act of mercy by the government, New York University historian Ruth Ben-Ghiat said autocratic leaders have also used pardons to amass power and reward followers who committed violence in the name of their cause.